 Good Friends of Georgetown County is a 501(c)(3) non-profit organization of women with different cultural, ethnic and religious backgrounds.
 Our mission is to help neighbors-in-need when shelter, utilities, medical expenses, transportation or other basic necessities are in jeopardy.
 Qualifying recipients benefit from a one-time, urgent need gift.

 Good Friends of Georgetown County has raised over $1 million dollars, every penny of which has been kept in our community to help local “friends” who find themselves in an unexpected, financial crisis.
-Our annual holiday luncheon is a celebration of friendship and a chance for guests to joyously share their blessings with those less fortunate.
+Our annual holiday events and luncheons are celebrations of friendships.
+They give guests a chance to joyously share their blessings with those less fortunate.

-We help residents of Georgetown County who are facing a desperate financial situation that threatens basic human needs – shelter, utilities, medical expenses, transportation, etc. Helping Hands of Georgetown screens all applicants for Good Friends based on each applicant’s unique situation to ensure that funds are distributed fairly and appropriately.
+We help residents of Georgetown County who are facing a desperate financial situation that threatens basic human needs – shelter, utilities, medical expenses, transportation, etc. Good Friends applicants are screened to ensure that funds are distributed fairly and appropriately.
 Recipients generally do not qualify for any other social service programs.
 Funds are never given to the recipient; rather they are paid directly to satisfy the need of each recipient.
 All recipients must be residents of Georgetown County.
 100% of all donations go to helping our neighbors-in-need.

 Recipient examples include: